KitcatCatlord/3D-Test-2-Placing-Objects/README.md

 ## About

-This is a 3D renderer written in C#.
+This is a 3D renderer written in C#. it renders in the console using text.

 ## Requirements